-With increased visibility Korea has received from the successful hosting of the Winter Olympics, along with growing exports and higher domestic consumption, many firms have interest in entering the market.
-It is critical that researchers and consultants tasked with supporting marketing and product launches understand the most effective research methods used in the Korean market.
+With increased visibility Korea has received from the successful hosting of the Winter Olympics, along with growing exports and higher domestic consumption, many firms have an interest in entering the market.
+It is critical that researchers and consultants tasked with supporting marketing and product launches know the effective market research trends in Korea.

 Saehee Kim, General Manager, and Geunjin Kim, Team Manager for dataSpring in Korea provide their perspective on the approaches and methodologies that drive market research in Korea.